wwahammy/dumpcar/README.md

 ## Code of Conduct

 Everyone interacting in the Dumpcar project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/wwahammy/dumpcar/blob/main/CODE_OF_CONDUCT.md).

+## Releasing

+1. Update the version in the `lib/dumpcar/version.rb`
+2. Run the Push Gem workflow